MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/03_Results/02_Analysis/README.md

   head(20)
 ```

+### How Pattern Classifications Are Stored

+Pattern classifications appear in two places with slightly different structures:

+**1. master_gsea_table.csv (GSEA results):**
+- One row per pathway × contrast combination (109,990 rows)
+- Pattern columns apply to the entire trajectory (Early→TrajDev→Late)
+- Each pathway has Pattern_G32A, Pattern_R403C, Super_Category_G32A, Super_Category_R403C
+- Pattern is the same across all contrast rows for a given pathway (classification uses all trajectory stages)

+**2. gsva_pattern_summary.csv (GSVA focused results):**
+- One row per module (7 rows total)
+- Contains trajectory-wide metrics: TrajDev_G32A, TrajDev_R403C
+- Pattern columns: Pattern_G32A, Pattern_R403C, Confidence_*, Super_Category_*
+- Companion to master_gsva_focused_table.csv which has per-group GSVA scores

+**3. master_gsva_all_table.csv (GSVA comprehensive):**
+- Does NOT contain pattern classifications (87,001 rows would be unwieldy)
+- Contains per-group GSVA scores and statistics only
+- Use for exploratory trajectory analysis, then apply patterns post-hoc if needed

 ### GSEA vs GSVA: When to Use Which

 | Feature | GSEA (master_gsea_table) | GSVA (focused) | GSVA (all) |